Divisional Dean for Sciences, College of Arts and Sciences

 Seminars in Biology

 I've been on the Biology faculty at Baylor University since Fall 1983.
-I have served as Associate Dean of Graduate Studies and Research and was recently appointed as Divisional Dean for Sciences.
+And, I have had opportunity to serve administrative roles in the Graduate School (as Associate Dean of Graduate Studies and Research, 1998-2012) and in the College of Arts & Sciences (as Divisional Dean for Sciences, 2012- present).
+Presently, I am not teaching courses.

-My research pertains to various aspects of the biology of mammals and other vertebrates.
+Research in the mammalogy laboratory pertains to various aspects of the biology of mammals.
 Recent research includes impact of invasive species (red imported fire ants; Old World bluestem grass) on the small-mammal community, and roosting ecology of bats in forests and in urban settings.
-My students (both graduate and undergraduate) and I have published papers in assorted scientific journals including the Journal of Mammalogy, Canadian Journal of Zoology, American Midland Naturalist, Western North American Naturalist, Southwestern Naturalist, and Texas Journal of Science.
+My students (both graduate and undergraduate) and I have published papers in assorted scientific journals including the Journal of Mammalogy, Canadian Journal of Zoology, Urban Ecosystems, American Midland Naturalist, Western North American Naturalist, Southwestern Naturalist, and Texas Journal of Science.
 Our research has been funded by the National Institutes of Health, National Geographic Society, Nature Conservancy, Texas Parks and Wildlife Department, and various private foundations.